fromiva/WebSharedFolder/docs/TSL.md

 # SSL / TSL encryption configuration

-> **Warning:** be careful with the private key of your public key certificate.
+> **Warning:** be careful with the private key of your public/private key certificate.
 > Do not disclose it to the other persons and do not provide access to it.

 The application is a Spring Boot Java web-application.
 To process HTTP and HTTPS requests, it uses an embedded Apache Tomcat web server.
 So, web traffic encryption configuration is a Spring Boot specific Tomcat configuration.

-Firstly, you need a public key certificate issued by a certification authority for your domain name or a self-signed one.
+Firstly, you need a public/private key certificates issued by a certification authority for your domain name or a self-signed one.

 With Spring Boot, you can use keystore in PKCS12 (Public Key Cryptography Standards)